willdfonseca/latex/README.md

  - Organization of the tex files; and
  - Other minor corrections.

- Find the template HERE. :ocean:
+ Find the template [HERE](https://github.com/willdfonseca/latex/tree/main/Internoise/2021). :ocean: Or also available in [Overleaf](http://bit.ly/int-2021-template).